gregogolla/gregogolla.github.io/docs/dashboards.md

 ![alt text](images/4.1_Fund_Dashboard_Mobile_2.png "fund Dashboard")
 <!-- tabs:end -->

-Under the Fund Dashboard area, members can view the following :
+Under the Fund Dashboard area, members can view the following:

 - `Cash Position` – a card that displays how much money the fund has in the hand.
 It also displays what percentage this is of the Total fund value.
 - `Investments` – a card that displays how much money the fund has in investments.
 It also displays chart that shorts the investment value for the last several months.